This is a comprehensive guide to statutory interpretation.

 We think that this is a fit case where, …, the court should interpret s 114 as including or extending to corrupt practice.
 The view that nothing should be added to a statutory provision was widely accepted by the courts in England during the nineteenth and first half of the twentieth century.
 Thus for instance, in R v Judge of the City of London Court (1) at 290 the Court of Appeal (per Lord Esher, MR) said, inter alia, that:

 … If the words of an Act are clear, you must follow them, even though they lead to a manifest absurdity.
-The Court has nothing to do with the question whether the legislature has committed an absurdity.’
+The Court has nothing to do with the question of whether the legislature has committed an absurdity.’

 The Court proceeded to cite English Authorities on that position saying;